The Killing of a Sacred Deer: Plot

-Bob's condition does not improve, but no cause can be found.
-Kim, who has fallen in love with Martin, collapses and is also hospitalized.
-She chokes when Steven tries to make her eat, and she and Bob are given feeding tubes.
-Steven admits his true history with Martin to Anna, as well as that he had two drinks before operating on Martin's father.
-After witnessing Kim stand up when Martin tells her to do so over the phone and become paralyzed again when he hangs up, Anna is convinced that Martin has some sort of power, so she visits him to ask why she and her children should suffer for Steven's mistake.
-He says it is the closest thing that he can think of to justice.
+Kim, who has fallen in love with Martin, collapses while singing in the choir and is also hospitalized.
+She chokes on a piece of apple and is unable to eat too.
+Kim and Bob are given feeding tubes.
+Steven tells Anna of his history with Martin.
+He also admits to drinking before operating on Martin's father.
+Martin calls Kim with Anna watching and tells Kim to stand up and walk, which she does.
+When he hangs up, she collapses again.
+Anna confronts Martin about forcing her children to suffer.
+Martin replies it is justice to him since he believes Steven killed his father.

-Eventually, Kim and Bob are sent home.
-When Anna castigates Steven for both causing and not solving their predicament, he kidnaps Martin and ties him up in his basement.
+Kim and Bob are sent home.
+After Anna chastises Steven for his passive way of dealing with the situation, Steven ties Martin up in his basement.
 He beats Martin and shoots him in the leg, but Martin is not intimidated.
-The children argue over whom their father will choose to kill and try to curry his favor.
-Steven asks the school principal which of his children is "best".
-Anna tends to Martin's wounds and brings the children to see him, but fails to elicit any sympathy.
+Martin bites Steven's arm as well as his own arm to demonstrate his point.
+The children argue over whom their father will kill and try to curry his favor.
+Steven asks the school principal which of his children is "best," but he says it is impossible to point out the best.

+Back home, Anna takes the children to see Martin, tends to his wounds, and kisses his feet, but she fails to elicit any sympathy.
 She then tells Steven that he should kill one of the children, not her, because she can have another child.
 Kim fails to persuade Martin to heal her so they can run away together and then tells Steven how much she loves her family and offers her life to save theirs.
 Finally, hopeless, Anna releases Martin.

 When Bob begins bleeding from his eyes, which Martin said would happen a few hours before death, Steven places him, Kim, and Anna in a circle, bound with duct tape, and covers their heads.
-Steven pulls a woolen hat over his face, spins around, and fires a rifle.
+Steven pulls a woolen hat over his face, spins around, and repeatedly fires a rifle.
 He narrowly misses Kim and Anna, but the third shot kills Bob.

 Some time later, Martin, his face still somewhat bruised, enters the diner where he and Steven used to meet.
 The remaining Murphys are inside and promptly leave.
 Martin watches as they go.
-Steven avoids his gaze, Anna shoots him an icy glare, and Kim, who is healed, glances back before walking out the door.
+Steven avoids his gaze, Anna shoots him an icy glare, and Kim, who is healed and able to walk again, glances back before walking out of the door.